SahilApte/Password-Gen/README.md

 2)Random

 ## Note
-If you any problems/suggestions your free to raise pr. or  if you don't have the code but have any idea/suggestions just leave a comment under my code I'll try my best to implement it.
+If you have any problems/suggestions your free to raise pr. or  if you don't have the code but have any idea/suggestions/features leave a comment under my code I'll try my best to implement it.